 - Step 4 For the Vanilla Bourbon Ice Cream: In a medium saucepan add the heavy cream, milk, sugar, salt, and vanilla extract.
 Place over medium heat and bring to a simmer, stirring occasionally until the sugar is dissolved.
 Remove from heat and set aside.

 - Step 5 In a medium mixing bowl, add the egg yolks and sugar and whisk until a pale yellow color, about 2 minutes.

 - Step 6 Gradually pour a slow stream of the cream mixture into the yolk mixture while mixing constantly to combine.
 Note: if you add the hot cream too fast it will curdle the eggs.

 - Step 7 Pour the mixture back into the saucepan, place over medium heat, and cook, stirring constantly, until thick enough to coat the back of a wooden spoon, about 2-3 minutes.

-- Step 8 Remove form the heat, strain the custard in a fine strainer into a medium bowl set over a bowl of ice water.
+- Step 8 Remove from the heat, and strain the custard in a fine strainer into a medium bowl set over a bowl of ice water.
 Allow the custard to cool completely.
 Once cool, stir in the bourbon.

-- Step 9 Process the custard in an ice cream maker and churn according to manufacturer’s instructions, about 30-35 minutes.
-Mix in the baked corn flakes.
-Transfer to an airtight container, cover and freeze until firm, about 2 hours.
+- Step 9 Process the custard in an ice cream maker and churn according to the manufacturer’s instructions, about 30-35 minutes.
+Mix in the baked cornflakes.
+Transfer to an airtight container, cover, and freeze until firm, about 2 hours.